 If your bank has taken another approach to determine the bank's scale of exposure, please elaborate, to show how you have considered where the bank's core business/major activities lie in terms of industries or sectors.

-As stated before, we worked to include (i) in our "Business Banking" impact analysis all sectors and industries we have activities with; (ii) in our "Consumer Banking" we included all the
+We are working to include (i) in our impact analysis for "Corporate Banking," all sectors and industries with which we have activities; (ii) in our "Consumer Banking," all the information we have regarding the socioeconomic categories of our clients.